Five Challenges, One Key Technology, the Political Battlefield — and a GPS Mafia

 - Developing a full family of GPS user equipment.

 We discuss each challenge in detail, including the names of those most instrumental in meeting them.
-The first appearances of their names are highlighted, although if they appeared in Part One of this story (May 2010 issue), their names are not highlighted.
+The first appearances of their names are highlighted, although if they appeared in Part 1 of this story (May 2010 issue), their names are not highlighted.

 Challenge 1.
 Defining the specific details of the GPS CDMA signal structure (coherence, acquisition, spreading, communication protocol, structure, error correction, message structure, and so on).